-Curriculum Modules in Offshore Wind Energy
+Curriculum Modules

 With funding from the New Jersey Economic Development Authority, Rutgers faculty and staff developed curriculum modules across various technical, business, environmental, engineering and policy topics related to offshore wind energy.